Opioid Overdose Response Training

 You will receive a completion certificate, a prescription for naloxone, and a kit containing the medication.

-Thank you for your interest in attending this training, please complete the form below.
-If you have questions or concerns, please call 410-887-3828.
+Thank you for your interest in attending an overdose prevention training, please complete the form below.
+If you have questions, concerns or need to cancel your registration, please call 410-887-3828.